-Nell Meldahl Scholarships
+Application for The Nell Meldahl Work-Study Scholarships

-Nell Meldahl was an inspiring PBI instructor and conservator of Far-Eastern art who passed away far too early in her career.
+Nell Meldahl was an inspiring PBI instructor and conservator of East Asian art who passed away far too early in her career.
 Her family and friends, with additional funds raised each year from the PBI auction and friends of PBI, have created a scholarship program in her honor to aid those who cannot afford PBI tuition.

-Tuition for the PBI 2016 program is $1350.
+Tuition for the PBI 2019 program is $1350.
 This includes room and board for a shared room, workshop tuition, basic class supplies and materials.
 A small course fee may be added to classes with exceptionally high materials costs.
 This cost is indicated in the course description.

-There are ten single occupancy dormitory rooms available, which can be reserved for an additional $300 fee, due upon arrival to PBI.
+Single Room Reservations: There are ten single occupancy dormitory rooms available, which can be reserved for an additional $300 fee, due upon arrival to PBI.
 You may request a single room on the online application.
 These rooms will be assigned through a lottery system, with priority given to individuals with special needs.

-Institutional support for funding or time off
+INSTITUTIONAL SUPPORT for funding or time off

 A PBI Co-director will be happy to supply a letter of support to applicants seeking funding or time away from their employers.